A sculpture in front of a colorful sunset on Davidson's Campus

 “They placed the value and importance of obtaining an education on my mother and her siblings,” she wrote.
 “Continuing the legacy of living out their hopes and dreams is my deepest honor.”

-Willie and Fred Deese with other Jim Crow and post-desegregation employees
+Fred Deese and his father Willie with other Jim Crow and post-desegregation employees

 Fred Deese